airswap/airswap-about/technology/makers.md

 When signing orders in RFQ, a protocol fee (in basis points) is [hashed into the signature](broken-reference) and verified during settlement.
 The value of this parameter must match its current value of `protocolFeeLight` on the [Swap](deployments.md) contract.
 The amount is transferred from the `signerWallet` address upon settlement.

-100% of protocol fees go toward AirSwap governance participants and project contributors.
+100% of protocol fees go toward rewarding AirSwap governance participants and project contributors.

 ## Handling Errors